 A fuse is a safety device that helps make sure that the circuitry is not drawing too much current.

 Thermostats do have a fuse.
-To locate it, you would have to open the device’s panel and look for a small, clear cylinder with a filament running right through the center.
+To locate it, open the device’s panel and look for a small, clear cylinder with a filament running right through the center.

 Have a Question?
 Ask HVAC Technician